-Working remotely - some cheap (or free!) suggestions
+Working remotely - four free suggestions

 Here are some suggestions from CTO Tim Kirkman on cheap and easy ways to work well remotely, all of these options have a starting package that is free.